Ex-town clerk praised for tornado work is accused of theft

 Most of the transactions and payments were not submitted for board approval, the audit report said, which “gives rise to concerns regarding possible official misconduct and/or abuse of public records.”

-The tornado on June 16, 2014, destroyed or damaged more than half of the Stanton County town, which had about 350 residents.
+The tornado on June 16, 2014, destroyed or damaged more than half of the Stanton County community, which had about 350 residents.
 A 5-year-old girl was killed.

 In recognition of her service to Pilger, the following year Neiman was named Outstanding Public Administrator of the Year by the Nebraska chapter of the American Society of Public Administration.